Riley, Oregon

 Riley is an unincorporated community in Harney County, Oregon, United States, located at the crossroads of U.S. Highway 395 and U.S. Highway 20, milepost 104, about 28 mi west of Burns, the seat of Harney County.
 The elevation of Riley is 4226 ft.
-The town presently consists entirely of two service establishments with attached apartments: a post office, and a general store with gas pump and garage service.
-It exists to serve the rural farming and ranching community that surrounds it, and highway travelers.
+The town as of 2026 consists entirely of three service establishments with attached apartments: a post office, and a general store with gas pump.
+Serving travelers of US HWY 20 a small mom and pop campground offering up a RV hookup site where travelers can safely stay for a night or so.
+The campground and hobby farm operates solely on donations to support habitat restoration projects and animal rescue.
+The property also serves as a wildlife refuge.
+Captain Tuckers Quarters Private Campground located at 15830 US HWY 20, Riley Oregon 97758.

 Farmers grow alfalfa, hay, and root crops.

 The Oregon Department of Transportation has a camera for road and weather conditions located at the intersection of U.S. 20 and U.S. 395 in Riley, facing west-northwest.

 History

 The town began with the establishment of a post office in about 1885, and was named for stockman Amos Riley of the ranching partnership Riley and Hardin.
 Previously, the nearest post office was at Hardin, 75 mi northwest of Riley, so the people who lived along Silver Creek made Riley their new gathering spot.
 Riley's post office closed in 1919, but was reopened in 1949 after an office at Suntex was closed.